When to Use Petty Cash

 International/foreign wires require a SWIFT code and/or US correspondent bank information if available.
 (Please do not convert foreign currency into U.S. dollars as this process is handled by Cash Management at the time of the wire transaction)

-Please send this information to the Procurement Dept., MS #1 if invoice is purchase order related or to RTS, MS #47 if a submitting a request for payment under $5,000.
+Please send this information to Accounts Payable, MS #1.
 A Wire Transfer Form will be processed and forwarded to the Cash Management Office.
 Domestic wires are generally completed within 24 hours upon receipt and foreign wire transfers may take from one to five business days.

 When processing invoices, the Procurement Team works within institutionally defined parameters to determine what is a reasonable variance between invoice total and Purchase Order totals.
 These tolerances allow Procurement to process payment of invoices that exceed the value of the Purchase Order.